 ✏️ Making a tasty and easy recipe

 I wanted to create a red velvet brownie recipe with a fun twist.
 Although I love the usual red velvet style - a dark red brownie and white cheesecake swirl - I wanted to make something a little different.
-These boozy red velvet brownies are a rich cocoa brown and have a bright red cheesecake swirl – so pretty!
+These boozy red velvet brownies are rich cocoa brown and have a bright red cheesecake swirl.

 This easy brownie recipe uses both cocoa powder and real dark chocolate to give them a rich chocolate flavour.

 - Using high-quality ingredients will make a huge difference in the taste of your Baileys red velvet brownies.
 I’ve tried using several different brands of cooking chocolate, and you can tell the difference between a cheap brand and quality baking chocolate.
 For this recipe, I like to use Callebaut chocolate - it’s delicious!

 - I also recommend using a decent flour, such as Mcdougalls (a good UK brand) or Bob’s Red Mill (a good US brand).

 - When I'm making cheesecakes, I always use full-fat cream cheese and for these red velvet brownies with a cream cheese swirl that’s no exception.
 If you use a reduced-fat version, you might find the cheesecake mix too runny and it may not set properly on your brownies.